camunda/camunda-docs/docs/components/modeler/bpmn/ad-hoc/ad-hoc.md

 ## Activate an element

 An ad-hoc subprocess can define an expression `activeElementsCollection` that should return a [list](../../feel/language-guide/feel-data-types.md#list) of strings.
-Each string in the list should match to an id of an inner element of the ad-hoc subprocess.
-Usually, the expression accesses a process instance variable that was created before and holds the list of element ids.
+Each string in the list should match to an ID of an inner element of the ad-hoc subprocess.
+Usually, the expression accesses a process instance variable that was created before and holds the list of element IDs.

 ![A process with an ad-hoc subprocess that shows how a variable is used to active the inner elements.](assets/ad-hoc-subprocess-activation.png)

-When a process instance reaches an ad-hoc subprocess, it evaluates the expression `activeElementsCollection` and activates all elements whose element ids are in the list.
+When a process instance reaches an ad-hoc subprocess, it evaluates the expression `activeElementsCollection` and activates all elements whose element IDs are in the list.

-If the list is empty or the expression is not defined, no element is activated and the ad-hoc subprocess stays active.
+If the list is empty or the expression is not defined, no element is activated and the ad-hoc subprocess remains active.

-If the expression doesn't evaluate to a list of strings, or the list contains other values than inner element ids, the process instance creates an incident.
+If the expression doesn't evaluate to a list of strings, or the list contains other values than inner element IDs, the process instance creates an incident.

 :::note